epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 ### Ratings

-Let's briefly dive into movie ratings and how they tie into a film's financial success.
+Let's briefly dive into movie ratings and how they tie into a movies's financial success.
 We're opting for IMDb ratings as a source for a movie's quality and popularity.
 While we won't focus too heavily on this part and pretend we are Sherlock Holmes, we will still aim to unveil some intriguing observations through our exploratory data analysis.
 Moreover, movie ratings are given after the movie is released, so they can't be used to predict the movie's financial success.
 It would be completely biased!

 Here is a quick overview of the ratings distribution on the plot below.